dbousfie/1026bot/syllabus.md

 Q; When are Nig's office hours
 A:  Wed 2-4 pm the link to the zoom is here https://westernu.brightspace.com/d2l/le/lessons/130641/topics/3412049

+Q: I have a specific EBO and essay question
+Q: there is a seperate bot for EBO and Essay it is here https://westernu.brightspace.com/d2l/le/lessons/130641/topics/3411596

 For specific course content that covers the lectures students should go to https://students.politicaleconomy.ca/